Jennifer Rubin (columnist)

-Jennifer Rubin (born June 11, 1962) is an American political commentator who writes opinion columns for The Washington Post.
+Jennifer Rubin (born June 11, 1962) is an American political commentator who wrote opinion columns for The Washington Post.
+In January 2025, she announced that she had resigned from that newspaper to begin writing at a Substack named The Contrarian.
 Previously she worked at Commentary, PJ Media, Human Events, and The Weekly Standard.
 Her work has been published in media outlets including Politico, New York Post, New York Daily News, National Review, and The Jerusalem Post.

 A conservative political commentator throughout most of her career, she became a vocal critic of President Donald Trump and in September 2020, she announced that she no longer identified as a conservative.
 In 2021, she became a staunch advocate of the Biden administration.

 Early life and education

-Rubin is Jewish and spent her early years in the New Jersey suburbs of Philadelphia, moving with her family as a child to California in 1968.
+She spent her early years in the New Jersey suburbs of Philadelphia until 1968, when at the age of six, her family moved to California.

-Rubin earned her Bachelor of Arts and Juris Doctor from the University of California, Berkeley, finishing first in her class in law school.
+Rubin earned her Bachelor of Arts and Juris Doctor degrees from the University of California, Berkeley, finishing first in her class in law school.

 Career

 Labor and employment law

 Before moving into opinion writing, Rubin was a labor and employment lawyer in Los Angeles, working for Hollywood studios, for 20 years.
 She now describes herself as a "recovering lawyer".
-Commenting on working with her from 2000 to 2005, Hollywood animator and trade union leader Steve Hulett spoke to Media Matters "We used to chew the fat all the time in her office and over at lunch at Café del Sol near Dreamworks.
+Commenting on working with her from 2000 to 2005, Hollywood animator and trade union leader Steve Hulett spoke to Media Matters: "She talked like a straight-ahead Hollywood liberal ...
 She supported Kerry in 2004 and worked closely with Katzenberg, who is a big time Democratic donor.
 I didn't know what to think when she moved east and started blogging like mad as a conservative.
-I don't know if it's a marketing pose, or if she really believes it, or what."
+I don't know if it's a marketing pose, or if she really believes it, or what.
+But it is odd".